 Cell phone technology changes quickly, so make sure to do your research on your travel destination before going abroad.
 Many locations around the world use cell phone systems that won’t allow you to use your US cell phone while abroad.
 Many students buy or rent inexpensive cell phones upon arrival.
 Make sure to talk with your program coordinator or friends and acquaintances who’ve traveled to your location to find out cell phone availability and pricing.
+International phone plans CAN be very expensive, so it is critical you do your research ahead of time.

 A special note on SIM cards: Some students will opt to purchase a SIM card upon arrival in their host country, which can prove to be a very quick, convenient, and affordable way to get cell phone service.
 Oftentimes, however, SIM cards require an unlocked phone, so it's important to ensure the phone you bring with you from the United States is not only compatible with the cell phone system used in your host country (typically "GSM" outside of the US), but also unlocked and able to accept a SIM card.
 Once in country, SIM cards can usually be bought at airports, train/bus stations, supermarkets, and convenience stores.
 For information on purchasing and using a SIM card in Europe, click here.